Workplace Wellbeing - Surviving or Thriving?

 At Bridgend College, we have a very simple mission.
 To support our learners and staff to “be all they can be”.
 Because of this, we were recently voted TES 2019 FE College of the Year.

 This amazing achievement is thanks to our fantastic staff, and we recognise that, as an employer, we have a responsibility to look after them and help them to thrive.

 “The old saying of ‘what gets measured gets done’ springs to mind.
 We know it’s important to have a baseline of where staff are in terms of their physical and mental wellbeing.
 All too often, companies invest in interventions without really knowing if they are making a positive impact.”

 This is why we took part in Mind’s Wellbeing Workplace Index.
 The Index allows us to measure how people feel about their own mental health and wellbeing and how they view the support they receive from us as their employer.

-In 2017 (our first year as part of the Index) we were achieved a Bronze Award.
-This recognised that we had started our journey to better mental health by creating initiatives which promoted positive mental health for staff.
+In 2017 (our first year as part of the Index), we achieved a Bronze Award.
+This recognised that we had started our journey to better mental health by creating initiatives that promoted positive mental health for staff.

-At that time we had a 24/7 employee assistance programme and a lot of activities we invited people to take part in, from Zumba classes to Mindfulness.
-We had also signed up to the Time to Change Wales Pledge.
+At that time, we had a 24/7 employee assistance programme and a lot of activities we invited people to take part in, from Zumba classes to Mindfulness.
+We had also signed up for the Time to Change Wales Pledge.

 Moving from surviving to thriving